nahid/talk/README.md

 Talk is a Laravel 5 based user conversation (inbox) system.
 You can easily integrate this package with any Laravel based project.
 It helps you to develop a messaging system in just few mins.
 Here is a project screenshot that was developed by Talk.

+> Talk v2.0.0 just released.
+Do not migrate 1.1.7 to v2.0.0 directly.
+Please try our [sample project](https://github.com/nahid/talk-example) first and then apply it on your project.

 ![Talk-Example Screenshot](http://i.imgur.com/uQ7sgmI.png "Talk-Example Project")

 You may try [Talk-Example](https://github.com/nahid/talk-example) project.